jsntn/veracrypt-launcher/README.md

 2. Prepare your Configuration File
 3. Store both of the Volume and its Configuration File in `data` folder
 4. Edit your Entries
+5. Use it from the entry as in your case